 As mentioned on Diet Doctor, though, be sure to monitor how much fruit to include since the natural sugar content in fruit can impact weight loss.

-- Sugar-free Whipped Cream: I like whipped cream on my pancakes.
-One way to make sugar-free whipped cream is to add 2 tbsp of Swerve, Confectioners, 1/2 cup of heavy whipping cream, and 1 tsp of vanilla extract to a stand mixer and blend until you get the fluffy texture you desire.
-This takes less than 5 minutes.
+I like whipped cream on my pancakes.
+One way to make sugar-free whipped cream is to add 2 tbsp of keto-friendly powdered sweetener, 1/2 cup of heavy whipping cream, and 1 tsp of vanilla extract to a stand mixer and blend until you get the fluffy texture you desire.

 How do I make Keto Pancakes with Mixed Berry Sauce?